Master of Public Administration - MPA

 Course Details

-• A total of 30 (MPA) or 36 (MPA with concentration) units completed over approximately one to three years, depending on full-time or part-time status.
+• A total of 30 (MPA) or 36 (MPA with concentration) units completed over approximately two to three years depending on the number of units taken each semester.

 • Fall and Spring semesters are 15 weeks long, while Summer courses are offered in an accelerated format.

-• A hybrid MPA program model with a mix of online and in-person courses, with students attending six to eight in-person Saturday sessions per semester.
+• A hybrid MPA program model with a mix of online and in-person courses, with students attending six to seven in-person Saturday sessions per semester.

 • Real-time, synchronous online classes provide direct interaction with professors and classmates, complemented by additional time for coursework and assignments.

-• LAW 201: Law for Public Administration 3
+• LAW 201: Introduction to Law Public Administration 3

 • PUB 251: Foundations of Public Administration 3